• Automobile Products

 Preferential Trade Access

-• India: 100% duty-free access (except rubber parts)
+India: 100% duty-free access for automotive components, except for rubber parts.

 • Pakistan: 60% duty-free access

-• Regional partners: Additional preferential arrangements
+• Regional partners: Additional preferential arrangements supporting market access.

 Logistics Efficiency